Finnish Civil War: Battle of Tampere

-In February 1918, General Mannerheim deliberated on where to focus the general offensive of the Whites.
+In February 1918, General Mannerheim considered where to focus the general offensive of the Whites.
 There were two strategically vital enemy strongholds: Tampere, Finland's major industrial town in the south-west, and Viipuri, Karelia's main city.
 Although seizing Viipuri offered many advantages, his army's lack of combat skills and the potential for a major counterattack by the Reds in the area or in the south-west made it too risky.

 Mannerheim decided to strike first at Tampere, despite the fact that the town, mostly known for its working class, housed nearly 15,000 heavily armed Red Guards.
 He launched the main assault on 16 March 1918, at Längelmäki 65 km north-east of the town, through the right flank of the Reds' defence.
 At the same time, the Whites attacked through the north-western frontline Vilppula–Kuru–Kyröskoski–Suodenniemi.
 Although the Whites were unaccustomed to offensive warfare, some Red Guard units collapsed and retreated in panic under the weight of the offensive, while other Red detachments defended their posts to the last and were able to slow the advance of the White troops.
 Eventually, the Whites lay siege to Tampere.
 They cut off the Reds' southward connection at Lempäälä on 24 March and westward ones at Siuro, Nokia, and Ylöjärvi on 25 March.

 A propaganda leaflet signed by General Mannerheim circulated by the Whites urging the Red defenders to surrender.
 [To the residents and troops of Tampere!
 Resistance is hopeless.
 Raise the white flag and surrender.
 The blood of the citizen has been shed enough.
 We will not kill like the Reds kill their prisoners.
 Send your representative with a white flag.